hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 ## IPv6 basics

-If you are familiar with IPv6, link local and multicast pre-defined addresses like `FF02::1%ZoneId`, you can skip this paragraph and go directly to the [Recovery process](#recovery-process) section.
+If you are already familiar with IPv6, link local, and multicast pre-defined addresses like `FF02::1%ZoneId`, you can skip this paragraph and go directly to the [Recovery process](#recovery-process) section.

 The basic IPv6 architecture is described in Request For Comments (RFC) <a href="https://datatracker.ietf.org/doc/html/rfc4291" target="_blank">4291</a>.
 Briefly, IPv6 addresses are 128 bit long with the colon (":") character